 - A4.10 The awards listed in Regulation A4.1 may be conferred posthumously providing that the conditions, requirements and regulations attached to the award have been satisfied.
-Where the Programme Board of Examiners or Research Degrees Assessment Board does not have enough evidence of the deceased student's performance to be able to recommend the award for which they were a candidate the award may be conferred posthumously if the Programme Board of Examiners or Research Degrees Assessment Board agrees that the deceased student had shown the potential to achieve the award. - A4.11 The certificate of an award conferred by the University shall bear two signatures of either the Chancellor, Vice-Chancellor or a Vice-Principal, and record: - the name of the University together with, if appropriate, the name of any other institution sharing responsibility for the student's programme of study or research - b) the student's name - c) the award - d) the title of the programme as approved for the purpose of the certificate - e) the date of conferment (graduation) - f) in addition and where appropriate the certificate of award will record an approved endorsement: - i) that the programme of study was in the sandwich mode - ii) that the award is made with distinction - iii) that the award is made with an honours classification - iv) indicating the date when the award was achieved (publication date). - A4.12 The Vice-Chancellor, acting on the recommendation of the Academic Board, may rescind an award where it is found that a) the Programme Board of Examiners made a decision based on misleading or incorrect evidence or b) that academic misconduct has taken place following an investigation under the University's Graduate Academic Misconduct Procedure.
+Where the Programme Assessment Board or Research Degrees Assessment Board does not have enough evidence of the deceased student's performance to be able to recommend the award for which they were a candidate, a University award may be conferred posthumously if the Programme Assessment Board or Research Degrees Assessment Board agrees that the deceased student had shown the potential to achieve the award appropriate to the stage of study the student had reached. - A4.11 The certificate of an award conferred by the University shall bear two signatures of either the Chancellor, Vice-Chancellor or a Vice-Principal, and record: - the name of the University together with, if appropriate, the name of any other institution sharing responsibility for the student's programme of study or research - b) the student's name - c) the award - d) the title of the programme as approved for the purpose of the certificate - e) the date of conferment (graduation) - f) in addition and where appropriate the certificate of award will record an approved endorsement: - i) that the programme of study was in the sandwich mode - ii) that the award is made with distinction - iii) that the award is made with an honours classification - iv) indicating the date when the award was achieved (publication date). - A4.12 The Vice-Chancellor, acting on the recommendation of the Academic Board, may rescind an award where it is found that a) the Programme Assessment Board made a decision based on misleading or incorrect evidence or b) that academic misconduct has taken place following an investigation under the University's Graduate Academic Misconduct Procedure.